The Cairngorms Up-Close: Gallery

 Acanthocinus aedilis

-Where and when encountered: Abernethy Forest on 3 May 2024
+Where and when encountered: Grantown-on-Spey on 28 April 2026

 About: Timberman beetles are remarkable for their long antennae: in males, three or four times the body length; and in females, close to twice the body length.
 Their larvae develop underneath the bark of dead or dying conifers, especially pines.
 Their stronghold in Great Britain is the Scottish Highlands (many of the scattered records from outside this region are likely to be a result of the commercial movement of timber).